MoTrPAC/motrpac-backend-utils/README.md

 This package is created using the Poetry package manager.

-It is hosted in a private Google Artifact Registry called `motrpac-portal-dev-py`.
+It is hosted in a private Google Artifact Registry.

 ### Getting Started